 - Albert Hogoboom Oi Field Trucking

 The DARE (Drug Abuse Resistance Education) Program started in Butler County in 1996.
 We at the Sheriff’s Office are committed to keeping this alive for the youth of our community.

 The DARE Program is one that the Sheriff’s Office General Budget does not fund but through donations by the citizens and businesses of Butler County.
 Every year we have to generate the necessary funds to keep this vital program alive in our schools.
 The DARE curriculum is designed to reach youth between ten to fourteen.
 This is a vulnerable time for this age group as they change from youth to adolescent.
 On average, the Butler County Sheriff’s Office reaches about 900 students during the school year.

 Every year at graduation, our students receive a DARE T-shirt.

 On the back of that shirt is a list of sponsors who help fund our program.
 The shirts are throughout our community and are a great form of advertisement.
-For a donation of Two Hundred fifty ($250.00) Dollars or more, we will list your name or business name on the back of our shirts—what a fantastic show of support for our youth and commitment to our community.
+For a donation of Five Hundred ($500.00) Dollars or more, we will list your name or business name on the back of our shirts—what a fantastic show of support for our youth and commitment to our community.